RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 # References

+-   Baron-Cohen, S., & Wheelwright, S. (2004).
+The empathy quotient: An investigation of adults with asperger syndrome or high functioning autism, and normal sex differences.
+Journal of Autism and Developmental Disorders, 34(2), 163–175.
 -   Brandl, A., González, C., & Bustin, A. (2020).
 The development of intonation in l2 spanish: A perceptual study.
 In A.
     Morales-Front, M. J. Ferreira, R. P. Leow, & C. Sanz (Eds.), Hispanic linguistics: Current issues and new directions (pp. 12–31).
     John Benjamins Publishing Company.

--   Baron-Cohen, S., & Wheelwright, S. (2004).
-The empathy quotient: An investigation of adults with asperger syndrome or high functioning autism, and normal sex differences.
-Journal of Autism and Developmental Disorders, 34(2), 163–175.
+-   Esteve-Gibert, N., Schafer, A. J., Hemforth, B., Portes, C., Pozniak, C., & D’Imperio, M. (2020).
+Empathy influences how listeners interpret intonation and meaning when words are ambiguous.
+    Memory & cognition, 1-15.
+-   Izura, C., Cuetos, F., & Brysbaert, M. (2014).
+Lextale-Esp: A test to rapidly and efficiently assess the Spanish vocabulary size.
+    Psicologica, 35, 49-66.
+-   Lemhöfer, K., & Broersma, M. (2012).
+Introducing LexTALE: A quick and valid Lexical Test for Advanced Learners of English.
+Behavior Research Methods, 44, 325-343.